Matthew Ho is an Associate of Karas So LLP.

 Prior to joining the firm, Matthew worked as a trainee solicitor at an international law firm.
 He obtained his Bachelor of Arts in Jurisprudence from the University of Oxford with First Class Honours and completed his PCLL at the Chinese University of Hong Kong.

-Matthew is a native speaker of English and Cantonese, and is fluent in Mandarin and German.
+Matthew is dual-qualified in Hong Kong, and England and Wales.
+He is a native speaker of English and Cantonese, and is fluent in Mandarin and German.

 Key Experience